long2ice/synch/README.md

 ### Consume

 Consume message from broker and insert to ClickHouse,and you can skip error rows with `--skip-error`.
+And mysql2ch will do full etl at first when set `auto_full_etl = True` in `mysql2ch.ini`.

 ```shell
 > mysql2ch consume -h